pfvernon2/OSCine/README.md

  * While OSCine has fully integrated network support, access to packet creation and parsing is available so that alternate transport libraries could be utilized if desired.

 > *IMPORTANT*: Multicast support on iOS/iPadOS 14 and later requires [entitlements available only directly from Apple](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_developer_networking_multicast).

+This package was initially created for my own uses as I found other Swift OSC packages lacking, primarily in their dependence upon third-party libraries.
+I am making this available via the included MIT style license in hopes others may find it useful.
+In particular I'm hoping this may be of interest to others attempting to implement Apple Netwok Protocol Framers.
+I found Apple documentation on framers to be seriously lacking and could find no open source examples.
+The included SLIP framer should be generally useful to anyone requiring SLIP support however it is likely more useful as an example of a 'data encoding' style protocol framer.

 ## OSC